shopsys/shopsys/docs/installation/installation-using-docker-linux.md

 ```

 !!! note
-    During the build of the docker containers there will be installed 3-rd party software as dependencies of Shopsys Framework by [Dockerfile](https://docs.docker.com/engine/reference/builder/) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/master/open-source-license-acknowledgements-and-third-party-copyrights.md)
+    During the build of the docker containers there will be installed 3-rd party software as dependencies of Shopsys Platform by [Dockerfile](https://docs.docker.com/engine/reference/builder/) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/master/open-source-license-acknowledgements-and-third-party-copyrights.md)

 #### 2.4 Set up the application
 [Application setup guide](installation-using-docker-application-setup.md)